jessicahe004/Lyka/README.md

 # LYKA

-Introducing a culture first AI physician.
+Introducing a Empathetic AI Health Assistant

 *this is a work in progress